KatePaulauskas/trade-tracker/README.md

 To align with web standards and ensure accessability compliance CSS code of the site was submitted to [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fkatepaulauskas.github.io%2Faerial-photography%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).
 One error was identified, as described below.

 - __Error 1:__ [Parse Error](media/css-validation-error.jpeg)
-  - Correction: The missing cirly bracket was added at the end of the media query for tablets and larger screens.
+  - Correction: The missing curly bracket was added at the end of the media query for tablets and larger screens.

 #### JavaScript